 - Export to FGDB creates a .zip file containing a file geodatabase.
 The file geodatabase contains a feature class.
 You can download the .zip file and save it to your computer.
 Note that the .zip file uses the name you specify for the Title, but the geodatabase name is randomly generated, and the feature class has the same name as the layer you exported.

-If your portal does not use ArcGIS Data Store, only the hosted feature layer owner or portal administrator can export to a file geodatabase.
+If your portal's hosting server does not use ArcGIS Data Store, only the hosted feature layer owner or portal administrator can export to a file geodatabase.

 - Export to GeoJSON creates a GeoJSON file containing definitions for all layers you export.
 You can download the file and save it to your computer.